 In the fourth World Rainforest Report, Queensland zoologist Peter Dwyer noted that the New Guinea highlanders find the rainforest wildlife not only good to eat, but also “good to think”.

 The GPI is a more accurate measure of a country’s progress since it takes into account the environmental costs of economic activity

 In recent years, there has been a serious disconnect between the consumer and the farmer.
 By the time we finally consume food, not only has it travelled a lot from the plot to the plate, but it has also undergone so many modifications that what we finally get is a mere ‘product’.
-Many of us would have hardly met or chatted with someone who grows our food; much less visited their farms and understood what it takes to grow food.

 The transition from software in Texas to growing food in Wayanad is teaching important lessons on Nature, life and happiness.

 Today, more than ever before, education needs to be for the future, not only for the present or the past.
 Education also needs to focus on real life, rather than only on text books and exams.

 How a small group of people can deal with the economic, ecological and social realities connected with building water consciousness in a community.

 Life is best enjoyed when lived fully, when we participate wholeheartedly in it, when the inevitable passage of time is filled with daily doses of fun and joy; and life becomes enjoyable when relationships are rooted in trust and love, and when the income-generating work that we choose to engage in makes play look contrived in comparison.